Last Updated on

 As much effort as you put into mobile optimization, there’s a limit for how much you can achieve while working within the browser.

-If you're really serious about mobile ecommerce, you need an app.
+If you're really serious about mobile eCommerce, you need an app.

 An app lets you make full use of the limited screen size on mobile by removing the outline of the mobile browser.
 This also removes the distraction of other sites open in other tabs, which lead to users abandoning their carts or leaving your site without making a purchase.

-Having an app also gives you full use of push notifications (the most powerful and most cost-effective communication channel for ecommerce), provides a big boost in key metrics like average order value, conversion rate, and retention, and lets you get your brand into the app stores.
+Having an app also gives you full use of push notifications (the most powerful and most cost-effective communication channel for eCommerce), provides a big boost in key metrics like average order value, conversion rate, and retention, and lets you get your brand into the app stores.

 You don’t need to go all out and create a custom app from scratch.
-Just converting your mobile website, assuming you’ve followed all the mobile ecommerce best practices listed above, is enough to provide an awesome app experience.
+Just converting your mobile website, assuming you’ve followed all the mobile eCommerce best practices listed above, is enough to provide an awesome app experience.

 The Value of Mobile Commerce in 2024